 On the night that Sobhraj proposed to Chantal, he was arrested for evading police in a stolen car and sent back to Poissy prison for a further eight months, charged with car theft.
 Chantal waited for him and upon his release, they married.
 She soon fell pregnant but the couple began to worry about the fact that the French authorities had Sobhraj in their sights and the threat of arrest was ever-present.
 They decided to leave France for Asia and, using false travel documents, began travelling through Eastern Europe.
 They would befriend fellow travellers and then rob them of their valuables, beating a hasty retreat to the next victim.

-In 1970, the couple arrived in Mumbai, India, where Chantal gave birth to their daughter.
+In 1970, the couple arrived in Bombay, India, where Chantal gave birth to their daughter.
 Here they settled, in an attempt to provide a stable environment for their child.
 On the surface they made a good impression, endearing themselves to the Indian ex-pat community.
 However, Sobhraj had turned to crime once more and was running a car theft and smuggling enterprise.
 Instead of using the profits for something positive for his family, he ploughed them into his newfound hobby of gambling.

 In December 1971, the couple fled to Kabul, Afghanistan, where they stayed at the Intercontinental Hotel for quite a while, apparently departing without paying the bill.
 It was here that Sobhraj made contacts for illegal gun smuggling, moving the weapons from Afghanistan by land route to sell in India.
 Sobhraj moved on to Pakistan, where in Rawalpindi he stole a car by drugging the driver, who died from poisoning.
 Around this time, he is alleged to have also been running a curio shop in Bangkok, in order to lure his favourite victims, foreign tourists.
 He would drug them, sometimes to death, and steal their belongings.